andre-artus/TestUnresolvedReference/README.md

 # TestUnresolvedReference
-Depicts Unresolver Reference error in Android Studio Arctic Fox
+Depicts Unresolved Reference error in Android Studio Arctic Fox

+The issue is in the `core` submodule.